rockobonaparte/cloaca/manual.md

 The Python module import system has a lot of steps that settle into two main components:
 1. Finding information about how to load the module (locating the "module spec").
 2. Actually importing the module.

+## The clr Module

+We've mimicked IronPython (also Python.NET) with the clr module.